STAND. COM. REP. NO. 2711

-"A BILL FOR AN ACT RELATING TO TOURISM STIMULUS INITIATIVES,"
+"A BILL FOR AN ACT RELATING TO HAWAII TECHNOLOGY DEVELOPMENT CORPORATION,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2968, S.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
-No. 2968, S.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Energy, Economic Development, and Tourism that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2500 and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.